Woman found shot to death Willingboro, New Jersey identified as Lindenwold resident

 The Burlington County Prosecutor's Office has identified the woman as 21-year-old Maribely Lopez of Lindenwold.

-A view from Chopper 6 gave us a view of the burgundy car where the victim was found in by a neighbor around 8:20 a.m.
+A view from Chopper 6 showed the burgundy car where the victim was found in by a neighbor around 8:20 a.m.

 Neighbors say the most they usually see there is a car passing by.